swcarpentry/good-enough-practices-in-scientific-computing/index.md

 We have deliberately left many good tools and practices off our list, including some that we use daily.
-FIXME: I think this section could be minimized to at most a bullet list of each item.
-It seems more of a concession to the SWC community ("we'll mention your favorite orphaned tool") than helpful to the reader?
-Semantic web dublin core ontologies -- not going to mean anything to the target audience.
-Perhaps mention another paper that talks about these things in-depth as another resource for them to follow-up with.

 **Branches**
 :   A *branch* is a "parallel universe" within a version control repository.